OpenEvalProject/evals/manuscripts/elife-51581/v1/manuscript.md

 ![Figure 12.](https://cdn.elifesciences.org/articles/51581/elife-51581-fig12-v1.jpg)

-**Figure 12.:** Seymouria sanjuanensis (CM 28597).(A) Tomogram showing low frequency artefacts resulting in an image divided into a darker and brighter part, (B) image processed with a filter for tomographic texture enhancement to remove low frequency artefacts (Cau et al., 2017) and (C) overlap of A and the bone segmentation with the aid of B used to produce Figure 8Aa2.
+**Figure 12.:** (A) Tomogram showing low frequency artefacts resulting in an image divided into a darker and brighter part, (B) image processed with a filter for tomographic texture enhancement to remove low frequency artefacts (Cau et al., 2017) and (C) overlap of A and the bone segmentation with the aid of B used to produce Figure 8Aa2.
 The segmentation is highlighted by the blue line in C.

-## Virtual bone histology
+#### Virtual bone histology

 For each sample, virtual thin sections and 3D models were made using VGStudio MAX (version 3.2, Volume Graphics Inc, Germany).
 We used a directional coloured light system to highlight the general orientation of the trabeculae (Sanchez et al., 2014).
 The longitudinal trabeculae appear in purple and the transverse ones in green.

-## Measurements
+#### Measurements

 Measurements in the humeri (i.e. thickness of the trabeculae and diameter of the marrow processes) were made with VGStudio MAX (version 3.2, Volume Graphics Inc, Germany) (Estefa et al., 2020).